$SQED_4$ and $QED_4$ on the null-plane: Scalar Electrodynamics ( ): Constraint structure

-But Dirac has shown that the contribution from homogeneous solution for $ \mathrm{v}$, $\mathrm{v}^{\ast }$ and $\mathrm{u}_{k}$ given in (\ref{V}) is always associated with first class constraints (hidden constraints), however, Steinhardt \cite{[7]} shown that this hidden subset of first class constraints is associated with improper gauge transformations \cite{[8]}, which change the physical state of the system mapping one solution of the equations of motion onto a physically different one.
+Steinhardt shown that this hidden subset of first class constraints is associated with improper gauge transformations \cite{[7]}.
+An improper gauge transformation can not identifies with generators of gauge transformations \cite{[8]}, as occurs with the first class constraints \eqref{CS.20}.
+Since this kind of constraints are tied to boundary conditions, they can map a given physical solution to another one with different boundary conditions, which is no equivalent to the former \cite{[8]} \cite{[9]}.
 Therefore, it is not possible to eliminate the improper gauge transformations by means of gauge conditions since such procedure would exclude configurations physically allowed to the system.
 This hidden constraints can be eliminated by fixing appropriated boundary conditions on the fields in order to the total Hamiltonian be a true generator of time evolution of the physical system.